LIPS-scheme/lips/REFERENCE.md

 (vector->list vector start)
 (vector->list vector start end)

-Function copy given range of vector to list.
+Function that copies given range of vector to list.
 If no start is specified it use start of the vector, if no end is specified it convert to the end of the vector.
 ```